mlundine/Shoreline_Extraction_GAN/README.md

     output_folder: path to output jpegs (str)
     """

+# Training/Testing/Validation Data Preparation

+Coming soon...

+# Training

+This module can be used to train a pix2pix or cycle-GAN model, after training/testing/validation data is prepped and organized.

+    train_model(model_name,
+                model_type,
+                dataroot,
+                n_epochs = 200):
+    """
+    Trains pix2pix or cycle-GAN model
+    inputs:
+    model_name: name for your model (str)
+    model_type: either 'pix2pix' or 'cycle-GAN' (str)
+    dataroot: path to training/test/val directories (str)
+    n_epochs (optional): number of epochs to train for (int)
+    """

 # Deployment

-Running the pix2pix model will generate binary images from RGB L5, L7, L8, or S2 jpegs.
+Running the pix2pix model or cycle-GAN model will generate binary images from RGB L5, L7, L8, or S2 jpegs.

-    run_pix2pix(site,
+These images are then processed with the marching squares algorithm to extract contour lines for the shore.
+These contours are then converted to the correct geographic coordinate system.

+    run_and_process(site,
                     source,
-                num_images):
+                    coords_file):
     """
-    """

-# Processing Results
+    Runs trained pix2pix or cycle-GAN model,

-Currently, this module takes the binary images generated with pix2pix and uses the marching squares algorithm to extract the shoreline in vector format.
+    then runs outputs through marching squares to extract shorelines, then converts the shorelines to GIS format.
-It then translates the shoreline from local coordinates to geographic coordinates, and generates shapefiles.
-It then merges each shapefile into one.
-This then gets converted to a kml.
-Each shapefile will have attributes for each shoreline's timestamp (yyyy-MM-dd-HH-mm-ss) and year (yyyy).

-    process(pix2pix_outputs,
-            site,
-            coords_file,
-            output_folder):
-    """
-    Takes pix2pix outputs, extracts shorelines, outputs results in various formats
     inputs:
-    pix2pix_outputs: folder to pix2pix images (str)
-    site: site name (str)
+    site: name for site (str)
+    source: directory with images to run model on (str)
-    coords_file: path to metadata csv (str)
+    coords_file: path to the csv containing metadata on images (str)
-    output_folder: path to save outputs to (str)
     """